 In your 30s, you have the opportunity to establish a solid financial foundation for your future.
 However, it's also a time when some common money mistakes can occur.
 Here are some money mistakes to avoid in your 30s:

 In your 30s, it's important to be mindful of debt.
 Taking on excessive credit card debt, personal loans, or high-interest car loans can hinder your financial progress.
-Prioritize paying off high-interest debt as quickly as possible to save on interest payments and improve your overall financial health.
+Prioritize paying off high-interest debt as quickly as possible to save on interest payments and improve your overall financial health, or explore the debt snowball method if that’s a better fit for you.

 Many people in their 30s may not prioritize investing, missing out on the potential growth and wealth-building opportunities.
 Investing in stocks, bonds, or real estate can help grow your wealth over the long term.
-Start educating yourself about investment options and consider consulting with a financial advisor to develop an investment strategy.
+Start educating yourself about investment options to develop an investment strategy.
+Join our Intentional Investing program to set yourself up for success without having to pay for a financial advisor.

 In your 30s, it's important to review your insurance policies, including health, life, disability, and auto insurance.
 Ensure that you have adequate coverage to protect yourself and your dependents in case of unforeseen circumstances.